 Can I drive the morning after drinking alcohol?

-The amount of alcohol in your bloodstream depends on three things,” says Dr Paul Wallace, Drinkaware's Chief Medical Adviser.
-“The amount you take in, over what period of time and the speed at which your body gets rid of it.”
+The amount of alcohol in your bloodstream depends on a few things, including the amount you take in, over what period of time and the speed at which your body gets rid of it.

-“Having a cup of coffee or a cold shower won’t do anything at all to get rid of the alcohol,” says Dr Wallace.
-“They may make you feel slightly different, but they haven’t eliminated the alcohol in any way.”
+There’s nothing you can do to speed up the rate alcohol leaves your system.
+Having a cup of coffee or a cold shower won’t do anything to get rid of the alcohol.
+You might feel slightly different, but you won’t have eliminated the alcohol in any way.

 The only way to eliminate alcohol from the body is to let time pass.

 There are strict limits on the amount of alcohol allowed in your system to be able to drive, with a lower limit in Scotland than England, Wales and Northern Ireland.
 You can check the drink drive limits in the different parts of the UK here.